aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chartseries/add/_index.md

 title: ChartSeries.Add
 linktitle: Add
 second_title: Aspose.Words for .NET API Reference
-description: ChartSeries method.
+description: ChartSeries Add method.
 Adds the specified X value to the chart series.
 If the series supports Y values and bubble sizes they will be empty for the X value in C#.
 type: docs
 weight: 160
 url: /net/aspose.words.drawing.charts/chartseries/add/